sfigg/commercialization-public/customize/desktop/design-registration-pages.md

 ---
 # Design your registration pages

 The OEM registration pages present many customization opportunities.
 This topic describes all elements on each of the two OEM registration pages, indicating the customization options for each element.
-This topic also provides style guidance and code samples you can use to design your registration pages.
+This topic also provides style guidance and code samples you can use to design your HTML flyout pages.

-The layout of each page is locked, so the page elements themselves can't be rearranged.
+The layout of both OEM registration pages are locked, so the page elements themselves can't be rearranged.

 > [!Note]
 > A minimum amount of information is required for the registration pages to display.
 You must provide a page title, a page subtitle, at least one checkbox **or** one link, and a public key for public/private key encryption.